 Flexural strength is a measure of a material’s resistance to deformation under load, also known as stiffness.
 Flexible materials will have lower flexural strengths than rigid materials.
 Impact strength is a measure of a material’s ability to absorb shock and impact energy without breaking and is a component of a material’s toughness.
 A combination of high flexural strength and high impact strength is common amongst engineering grade plastics.
 Chart a material’s shock absorption with its stiffness.

 GoEngineer’s extensive technical knowledge can assist with your additive manufacturing needs.
 Our Award winning team is ready to help.
 Reach out and see why GoEngineer is the #1 reseller of SOLIDWORKS and Stratasys systems in the world!

 Learn to utilize all features and tools of Stratasys commercial 3D printers with GoEngineer additive manufacturing on-boarding training.
 Take advantage of our 3D printing team of experts to help launch all your 3D printing capabilities.

 No matter your size, quantity or complexity of part(s) needed, GoEngineer can help you!
-Take advantage of our 3D Printing Services to help your organization produce the best parts and prototypes possible.
+Take advantage of our 3D Printing and Part Design Services to help your organization produce the best parts and prototypes available on the market.